bPlugins/price-calculator/readme.txt

 = How to use =
-- First install the Price Calculator block plugin
+- First, install the Price Calculator block plugin
-- Add the Price Calculator block from the block category called "Widgets" in Gutenberg editor.
+- Add the Price Calculator block from the block category called "Widgets" in the Gutenberg editor.
-- You can change block settings from the right side settings sidebar.
+- You can change block settings from the right-side settings sidebar.
 - Enjoy!

 * For installation help click on Installation Tab

 = Feedback =
-- Liked that plugin?
-Hate it?
-Want a new feature?
-[Send me some feedback](mailto:support@bplugins.com 'Send feedback')
+- Did you like this plugin?
+Dislike it?
+Have a feature request?
+[Please share your feedback with us](mailto:support@bplugins.com 'Send feedback')

 = ⭐ Check out the Parent Plugin of this plugin- =